The IRIS Module & Materials Development Process

 Upon final OSEP approval, the resource’s content and graphic elements are organized, formatted, and optimized in the content management system (CMS).
 To meet 508 and WCAG 2.0 compliance standards for accessibility, alt tags are added to illustrations and photos, and descriptions are provided for detailed graphics (e.g., data charts); videos are formatted and closed-captioning is added; and audio interviews are compressed for optimal Internet use.
 Additionally, interactive games and activities are developed.
 Once the pages are built, IRIS staff performs a final review and revision before making the resource available to consumers on the IRIS Website, the center’s primary tool for dissemination.

 Consumer Feedback & Revision

-Additional feedback is collected through field-testing and the Module Feedback Form.
-Modules are field-tested in college courses—each Module is used with at least 50 college students—whose feedback is considered from the novice perspective and any identified problems in the Module are addressed.
-Comments and ratings from the online Module Feedback Forms are reviewed every week; additional tweaks and improvements to the Modules are executed as a result.
+Additional feedback is collected through field-testing and the online module feedback form.
+Modules are field-tested in college courses—each module is used with at least 50 college students—whose feedback is considered from the novice perspective and any identified problems in the module are addressed.
+Comments and ratings from the online module feedback forms are reviewed every week; additional tweaks and improvements to the modules are executed as a result.

-IRIS uses an array of strategies to develop the richest input of information possible, so that Modules and other materials address topics with the highest need and greatest demand.
-As work progresses, consumer and stakeholder feedback will be collected in an ongoing manner, guaranteeing the relevance of content and delivery.
-This meticulous, iterative process is one reason that the current Modules consistently receive such high ratings for quality, relevance, and usefulness and will continue to ensure similar excellence for future Modules.
+IRIS uses an array of strategies to develop the richest input of information possible, so that modules and other materials address topics with the highest need and greatest demand.
+As work progresses, consumer and stakeholder feedback will continue to be collected in an ongoing manner, guaranteeing the relevance of both the content and its delivery mechanism.
+This meticulous, iterative process is one reason that our modules consistently receive such high ratings for quality, relevance, and usefulness, and will continue to ensure similar excellence for future modules.